-The Withlacoochee State Trail - say it with me now - "WITH-la-COO-chee".
+The Withlacoochee Trail - say it with me now...
+"With-la-COO-chee" - is one of the most popular Florida bike trails.
 Once you get the hang of saying it, it's the kind of trail not easily forgotten.

-The Withlacoochee State Trail is a 46-mile (74 km) stretch of former railroad track that follows much of the course of the Withlacoochee River.
+The Withlacoochee State Trail is a 46-mile (74 km) stretch of former railroad track managed by the State of Florida, and follows much of the course of the Withlacoochee River.
 The track was converted to a paved recreational trail that's perfect for hiking, biking, and skating, and ideal for all levels of cycling and fitness skill.